 Washington Policy Center (WPC) is an independent, non-profit 501(c)(3) research and educational organization.
-We are based in Seattle and have offices in Olympia, Spokane and the Tri-Cities.
+We are statewide organizationwith offices in Seattle, Olympia, Spokane and the Tri-Cities.

 How is Washington Policy Center funded?

-WPC is funded through donations from individual supporters, foundation grants and businesses.
-Individual membership starts at $50 per year, not counting our six-month free introductory membership.
+WPC is funded through donations from a combination of individual supporters, foundation grants and businesses.
+Individual membership starts at $50 per year, and we offer a six-month free introductory membership.
 WPC's budget is about $2 million per year.